karashiiro/node-zanarkand-proto/README.md

 Many features are unimplemented, and chat-related messages aren't completely working, but besides that what is implemented is probably usable.

-If you so choose, you can use it exclusively as a wrapper for Machina with minimal data processing by assigning the `raw` data event as shown below.
+If you so choose, you can use it exclusively as a wrapper for Zanarkand with minimal data processing by assigning the `raw` data event as shown below.

 Event type names and all packet structures are taken from the [Sapphire](https://github.com/SapphireServer/Sapphire) project.